chapinhall/FSSDC/create_spells/create_spells_with_R.md

     or shorter when creating spells, etc.

 2. CASE_FIELDS (character vector): The CASE_FIELDS code parameter
-    allows states to add additional fields other than TANF status to detect changes in when defining spells.
-States may wish for spells to be based on other case characteristics in addition to whether the case is receiving TANF.
-For example, an agency may wish to create spells if a case stops receiving TANF, if the case changes case type, or if the number of adults in the household changes.
+    allows states to add additional fields other than benefits status to detect changes in when defining spells.
+States may wish for spells to be based on other case characteristics in addition to whether the case is receiving benefits.
+For example, an agency may wish to create spells if a case stops receiving benefits, if the case changes case type, or if the number of adults in the household changes.
 Add the field names representing these fields in your input file to the CASE_FIELDS code parameter.
 For example, the CASE_FIELDS code